Apprenticeship Diploma Program

 The pass mark for all funeral and embalming specific couses is 75% in keeping with the standard established for licensing in Nova Scotia.
-Please review the list of courses above with your apprentice to better determine when she/he is eligible to complete the program.
+Please review the list of courses above with your apprentice to better determine when he or she is eligible to complete the program.

-Since the apprentice is balancing both the apprenticeship requirements and the program courses simultaneously, it is helpful if the apprentice is supported to work on course requirements during quiet times at the funeral home and only after all work commitments have been met.
+Since the apprentice is balancing both the apprenticeship requirements and the program courses simultaneously, it is helpful if the apprentice is supported to work on course requirements during quiet times at the funeral home, only after all work commitments have been met.

 Ante-mortem and post mortem changes